 How to start sending emails

-Before you can start sending emails with MailerSend, you first need to have at least one domain verified.
+When testing MailerSend for the first time, you can send emails using the trial domain or any verified domain you have added on your account.
 Check our article on How to verify and authenticate a sending domain for further instructions.

 Make sure you check our developer documentation, where you can find all available parameters that help you send better and more complex emails through MailerSend.